bmurdata/myapi/README.md

 https://nycgovjobs.azurewebsites.net/api/jobMeta

 All three take parameters jnum, where jnum is the jobID.
 If none is given, all results in collections are returned.
+Code can be found under azurefunctions folder, and MongoDB setup folder and search contain code to establish and work with MongoDB.

 ## What I have
 GCP Ubuntu virtual machine running Python Flask and Python Selenium to display and update scrape data.
 MySQL as a database, and cron jobs to run updates twice daily.